Top things to do in Alexandria Egypt

-Now it is one of the main attractions in Anfushi, but again it is a relative newcomer.
+Now it is one of the main attractions in Anfushi, but again, it is a relative newcomer.
 The current structure was built in the early 20th century.
 However, there was already a smaller mosque in its location.
-Since sufi saint Abu al Abbas al Mursi was buried here in 1287 it was an important place of worship.
+Since sufi saint Abu al Abbas al Mursi was buried here in 1287 it is an important place of worship.

 Stroll the Corniche